jeturcotte/americode/README.md

 The idea is to represent contemporary American law in source code... probably a domain specific language that someone else can write a compiler against in input interface for (say, when the law must be applied to a set of circumstances for judgement.)

+This is going to take a ridiculous amount of research, a little invention, and probably collaboration from people much smarter than myself... but that's why we're doing this open source!